Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

-The strong dependence of this formula on $\sigma_\star$ and the mass is well known~\cite{1993ApJ...403..271G} and indicates that this channel is only important in environments with small velocity dispersion, i.e., in light clusters, which are ideal for the assembly of BBHs with heavy components from three-BH interactions~\cite{Franciolini:2022ewd}.
-This mechanism is essentially switched off once we consider massive globular clusters and nuclear star clusters.
 Given that light objects cannot extract large amounts of energy when participating in a triple encounter, we neglect the formation of BBHs via BH--BH--star encounters (see Appendix~\ref{app:3bbWithStarAgent} for further details).